lullabyX/codepunk/README.md

 [![npm](https://img.shields.io/npm/v/codepunk)](https://www.npmjs.com/package/codepunk)

 # CodePunk
-CodePunk is a JavaScript notebook.
+CodePunk is a cyberpunk themed JavaScript notebook inspired by Stephen Grider's jsnote.
 It is almost like jupyter notebook but it runs JavaScript.
-It can run NodeJS environment JS by transpiling and bundling with the help of esbuild.
+CodePunk client can directly run NodeJS environment code in the browser.

-This repository manages all the packages that work together for the notebook - a cli, a local server and a local client.
+This repository helps with publishing all the packages that work together for the notebook - a cli, a local server and a local client to npm.

 ## Example